China sharpens language, warns Taiwan that independence 'means war' | Law-Order

 The weekend Chinese incursions coincided with a U.S. carrier battle group entering the disputed South China Sea to promote "freedom of the seas".
 China routinely describes Taiwan as its most important and sensitive issue in relations with the United States, which under the former Trump administration ramped up support for the island in terms of arms sales and senior officials visiting Taipei.

-President Joe Biden's government, in office for a week, has reaffirmed its commitment to Taiwan as being "rock solid", potentially auguring further strains with Beijing.
+President Joe Biden's government, in office for a week, has reaffirmed its commitment to Taiwan as being "rock solid."
 Taiwan has denounced China's threats and efforts at intimidation, and Tsai has vowed to defend the island's freedom and not be coerced.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)